awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 You can manually create tables for CloudTrail log files in the Athena console, and then run queries in Athena\.

-**To create a table for a CloudTrail trail in the CloudTrail console**
+**To create an Athena table for a CloudTrail trail using the Athena console**

 1. Copy and paste the following DDL statement into the Athena console\.
 The statement is the same as the one in the CloudTrail console **Create a table in Amazon Athena** dialog box, but adds a `PARTITIONED BY` clause that makes the table partitioned\.